Posted June 16th, 2017 at 1:27 pm by Sales Team

 10: Is a vertical lift a good alternative to a high lift?

 The appropriate answer is, “Which one do you need?”
 While high lift doors rise a given distance vertically before entering the horizontal tracks, vertical lift doors rise vertically for their entire travel.
 These doors do not require horizontal tracks because they rest above the door opening and “parallel” to the jamb.
 A vertical lift is typically the better option when there is sufficient ceiling height within the garage.
-Minimum ceiling height for a vertical lift is double the door height, i.e. 14′ ceiling for a 7′ tall door, etc. If the space is available, a vertical lift is a good long term option to allow maximum space for lighting, workshop equipment, or storage.
+The minimum ceiling height for a vertical lift is double the door height, i.e. 14′ ceiling for a 7′ tall door, etc. If the space is available, a vertical lift is a good long-term option to allow maximum space for lighting, workshop equipment, or storage.

 11. How do I keep the windows from scraping the stop molding?

 The door will no longer pitch immediately into the track radius as it opens.
 Therefore, the track for a door with windows may require adjustment so as to avoid scraping the glass against the PVC stop molding or header.
 If you have windows installed on the door, in order to avoid the need for adjustment after installation, select the option in our high lift inquiry form that you have an outside lock or handle that you want to keep.
 This will provide the added pitch you need.

 12: What if I have low headroom tracks currently?

 If you have low headroom tracks currently but sufficient headroom for a high lift assembly, then you can modify the tracks to fit the high lift assembly using the parts we provide.
 You will need to separate the two-track pieces in order to reuse the lower horizontal track and radius.
 We will provide the standard horizontal track angle to connect the track to the high lift angle.
 You will probably need to replace the top and bottom fixtures as well.